mattvenn/zero-to-asic-www/content/post/asic-necklace.md

 # Electronics

-The chips I used were extremely rare, an exclusive vintage we submitted to [Efabless chipIgnite](https://efabless.com/).
+The chips I used were extremely rare, an [exclusive 2022 vintage](/post/mpw6_submitted/) we submitted to [Efabless chipIgnite](https://efabless.com/).

 Unfortunately it doesn't contain my WS2812 LED driver [macro](/terminology/macro), so for the LEDs, I went with the easier to drive [APA102s](https://cdn-shop.adafruit.com/product-files/2477/APA102C-iPixelLED.pdf).